jianing0755/EV-Charging-Game-Research/03_ev_charging_model/README.md

 \frac{c(N)-1}{2k}E[T] + t_0
 $$

-This captures the strategic interaction created by congestion.
+This introduces congestion into the EV charging environment.

 As the number of charging EVs increases: